 As ealier said, the preparation of cash budget in the case study is a job that is done normally.
 To be able to do this, the company starts by identifying its sources of revenue and areas of spending.
 Based on its records, a comparison is made between its budgeted and actual performance of one year and another.
 Due to its years in business, the company has been able to set a standard of what will enable them in forecasting their revenue and expenditure.
 When these forecast have been made, the cash budget can now be prepared.
-The deduction of what looks like works is expected, the proposed terms will be agreed: with the executive concerned this will include the expected selling expenses along side with any capital gain tax which has to be paid and when.
+The deduction of what looks like the total sum of its expenditure in a period is made from the total revenue forecast of that period.
+The essense of doing this is to enable them know whether at the end of that particular period they wll have a cash surplus or cash deficit.
+Cash surplus occurs if the total revenue forecast in a period is more than the expenditure for that period and vise-versa leads to a cash deficit.
+When a cash surplus is anticipated from the outcome of the cash budget, the company will start thinking of what it will invest the money into to avoid keeping idle cash and reduce the risk of cash misappropriation.
+On the other hand, if the company's cash budget reflects a cash deficit, it means that the expenses of that period is less than the revenue of that period also the company will start thinking of how to generate additional fund to be able to cope with the budgeted expenses of that period.